Sargeson Prize

 Open Division

-The Open Division is open to New Zealand citizens or permanent residents aged 16 and over who are writing in English.
-Published and unpublished writers are welcome to enter.
+The Open Division is open to New Zealand citizens or permanent residents aged 16 and over who are writing in English and who are not secondary school students.
+New Zealanders living overseas are eligible to enter, as are published and unpublished writers.
 Entries must be single stories of no more than 5000 words.
 They must be original, unpublished pieces of work.

 - First Prize: $10,000